 10. Most important, be sensible… and relax

-Here you’ve got some tools for when you’re concerned of where your pictures are copied and for what purpose.
+Here you’ve got some tools for when you’re concerned about where your pictures are copied and for what purpose.
 If you use them, you must also ask yourself whether you’re ready to legally prosecute in case of infringement, is it really worthwhile in your particular case?
 Can you quantify the losses if a picture of yours is used without your consent?

 My advice to you guys: just relax and don’t obsess too much over your blog images being stolen.
-Unless your photography is the center of your blog or business, to have your pictures copied on other sites will be good for your exposure provided that they are properly attributed.
+Unless your photography is the centre of your blog or business, to have your pictures copied on other sites will be good for your exposure provided that they are properly attributed.

 As a final note, don’t forget to play nice yourself.
 Always read the license of images you would like to use in your blog, and honour it.
 That also goes for all stock photos available out there, even if listed as free.

 Or request permission to republish when you use other’s photographs.
 You’ll make a lot of friends and no enemy by doing that.

 Have you ever found any of your photographs used somewhere else?
 What did you do?
 Are you using any of the methods above?
 Do you know of any other way to protect your blog pictures?

 Please leave a comment, I’d be very interested to learn what is working for you.

 Did you find this post useful?
 Give it a share and Follow us for more travel and photography tips and stories!

 Share This Story